Strasman/ClientServer/README.md

 # ClientServer
 Simple social network server and client.

+The server is written in Java.
+The client is written in C++.

 The communication between the server and the client(s) will be performed using a binary communication protocol.
 A registered user will be able to follow other users and post messages.